 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

 We want you to be able to engage in politics and apply your knowledge to real world cases.
-Using innovative teaching methods, we bring the outside world into our degree, so you'll be learning through political role plays, policy brief writing, blogging and interactive learning via webinars and other digital platforms.
+Using innovative teaching methods , we bring the outside world into our degree, so you'll be learning through political role plays, simulations, policy brief writing, blogging, case study analysis, and interactive learning via workshops, webinars and other digital platforms.
 You'll also have the opportunity to go on visits to places relevant to the world of international relations and politics.

 Teaching is structured to allow for flexibility.
 Your actual contact hours will depend on the optional modules you select.
 However, typically you will have 9-12 hours of structured contact time per week.
-This may be in lectures, where the module leader delivers key material to you in a large group, or seminars where you'll discuss and debate the material being studied in smaller groups.
-You may also experience workshops, which combine lectures and seminars when the class size is smaller.
+We will endeavour to offer the following learning and teaching approaches and methods:

 Our degree has a strong focus on career development.
 You can build your experience by developing transferable skills together with our partners from the political arena (journalists, diplomats, parliamentarians, civil servants, NGOs), who are actively involved with the curriculum.